Live streaming: Video games

+Sports

+Within recent years there has been a large influx in viewership and investment into sports live streaming.
+Digital streaming across Prime Video, NFL Digital, Fox Sports Digital, and Verizon Media Mobile properties in 2019 surpassed an average audience of over 1 million – up 43% versus the previous year (729,000).
+Additionally, research and forecasts have shown that consumer spending on traditional pay-TV services fell by 8% to $90.7 billion in 2021 and will decline further to $74.5 billion in 2023.
+It is expected that U.S. household subscription-based services spending will surpass pay TV for the first time in 2024.
+Large corporations such as Amazon have looked to expand into sports live streaming.
+In 2021, Amazon closed an 11-year, $113 billion deal to stream National Football League (NFL) games on their Amazon Prime Video Streaming Platform.

+Live streaming in sports targets younger viewers with its easy access and subscriptions.
+The NFL notably partnered with Nickelodeon for youth-focused livestreams of the 2021 Wild Card Playoff Game and beyond.
+These broadcasts featured Nickelodeon's signature cartoons and commentary from stars Gabrielle Green and Lex Lumpkin.

+Despite the growth of live streaming for sports, there are concerns about unauthorised live streaming and piracy of sports content.
+In January 2021 alone it was said that humans made 362.7 million visits to sports piracy websites.
+These concerns are exacerbated when studies show over 54% of millennials have watched pirate sports live streams.
+This has created issues over the future sustainability and protection of legally broadcast streams.

 Metrics

 With livestreaming becoming a financially viable market, particularly for esports, streamers and organizations representing them have looked for metrics to quantify the viewership of streams as to be able to determine pricing for advertisers.
 Metrics like maximum number of concurrent viewers, or number of subscribers do not readily account for how long a viewer may stay to watch a stream.
-The most common metric is the "Average Minute Audience" (AMA), which is obtained by taking the total minutes watched by all viewers on the stream during the streamed event and for 24 hours afterwards, divided by the number of minutes that were broadcast.
+The most common metric is the "average minute audience" (AMA), which is obtained by taking the total minutes watched by all viewers on the stream during the streamed event and for 24 hours afterwards, divided by the number of minutes that were broadcast.
 The AMA is comparable to the same metric that the Nielsen ratings for tracking viewership.

 This also makes it possible to combine standard broadcast and streaming routes for events that are simulcasted on both forms of delivery to estimate total audience size Major events with reported AMA include streamed National Football League games; for example, the average AMA for NFL games in 2018 ranged from 240,000 to 500,000 across streaming services, with the following Super Bowl LIV having an AMA of 2.6 million.
 In comparison, the esports Overwatch League had an average of 313,000 average minute audience during regular season games in its 2019 season.